gregri81/Tasks4U/README.md

 # Technology Stack
 - As stated above, I used WPF.
 - I used CommunityToolkit.Mvvm to adhere to the MVVM pattern.
-In some places, I broke to rules of MVVM to simplify the rules - I am not a purist.
+In some places, I broke the rules of MVVM to simplify the code - I am not a purist.
 - I used an Sqlite database to store the tasks.
 I think that in a desktop application without a server, Sqlite is a good fit.
 - I used EF Core 6 for database access.